 A sculpted dashboard, quality materials and a unique, cell phone-inspired center stack gave the cabin a relatively luxurious apperance when the Fiesta first arrived in the U.S. several years back.
 Since then, the Fiesta's interior advantage has largely disappeared as new and improved rivals have hit the market, but more premium trimmings added for the latest model year help bring the hatchback closer to the front of the pack.

-Newly standard on the Fiesta is SYNC, Ford's Bluetooth-based connectivity system that allows smartphone uses to place calls and stream music by using voice commands or steering wheel-mounted buttons.
+Newly standard on the Fiesta is SYNC, Ford's Bluetooth-based connectivity system that allows smartphone users to place calls and stream music by using voice commands or steering wheel-mounted buttons.
 It can also read incoming texts aloud to help the driver keep his or her eyes on the road, and allows the use of Ford-approved apps like The Wall Street Journal news and Pandora radio.